Diver training: Public safety divers

 Depending on the jurisdiction, public safety divers may be required to be registered as commercial divers, or may be trained specifically as public safety divers by specialists, or may be initially trained as recreational divers, then given additional specialist training.

 In addition to basic diving skills training, public safety divers require specialized training for recognizing hazards, conducting risk assessments, search procedures, diving in zero visibility, using full-face masks with communication systems, and recovering evidence that is admissible in court.
 Some of the water they are required to dive in is contaminated, and they may be required to wear vulcanized drysuits, with diving helmets sealed to the suit, and utilize surface-supplied air.
-At times, the decontamination process that takes place out of the water can be longer than the dive time.
+At times, the decontamination process that takes place out of the water can take longer than the dive time.

 Scientific divers

 When a scientific diving operation is part of the duties of the diver as an employee, the operation may be considered a professional diving operation subject to regulation as such.
 In these cases the training and registration may follow the same requirements as for other professional divers, or may include training standards specifically intended for scientific diving.
 In other cases, where the divers are in full control of their own diving operation, including planning and safety, diving as volunteers, the occupational health and safety regulations may not apply.

 Where scientific diving is exempt from commercial diving regulation, training requirements may differ considerably, and in some cases basic scientific diver training and certification may not differ much from entry level recreational diver training.

 Technological advances have made it possible for scientific divers to accomplish more on a dive, but they have also increased the complexity and the task loading of both the diving equipment and the work done, and consequently require higher levels of training and preparation to safely and effectively use this technology.
 It is preferable for effective learning and safety that such specialisation training is done systematically and under controlled conditions, rather than on site and on the job.
 Environmental conditions for training should include exercises in conditions as close as reasonably practicable to field conditions.